hazadus/node-messenger/README.md

 ## Questions

 - Can we have single Prisma schema file for frontend and backend (to exclude VSCode errors when importing types from backend to frontend)?
+- [RTFM](https://www.apollographql.com/docs/apollo-server/data/subscriptions/): we defined `messageSent` subscription with `conversationId` arg.
+Where exactly it comes from when resolver is called?..

 ## App Setup in Dev Environment